JoaquinAcuna97/vending-machine-/README.md

 ## How It Works
-The behavior  defined by a simple contract that you can check:
+The behavior is defined by a simple contract that you can check:

 1) Insert a coin in the vending machine, returning the amount of accepted coins.
 2) Get all the coins back from the vending machine